jonatas/ideia.me/_posts/2024-07-04-my-first-contribution-to-rubygems.md

 end
 ```

 As you can see, we hardcoded 5k batches to insert the data.
-It's a good practice
+This is a good practice
 to avoid memory issues and to keep the data flowing.

 For inserting the data, we can use the `timescaledb` along with the `bulk_insert`